jadecarino/galasa/docs/content/docs/running-simbank-tests/batch-accounts-open-test.md

 ---
 title: "BatchAccountsOpenTest"
 ---

 This test uses the z/OS Batch Manager (which in the background, invokes z/OSMF) to add a set of accounts to the Galasa SimBank system via a z/OS batch job.
-The SimBank Batch Accounts Open test is available in the <a href="https://github.com/galasa-dev/simplatform/blob/main/galasa-simbank-tests/dev.galasa.simbank.tests/src/main/java/dev/galasa/simbank/tests/BatchAccountsOpenTest.java" target="_blank"> Galasa simplatform repository</a> in GitHub.
+The SimBank Batch Accounts Open test is available in the [Galasa simplatform repository](https://github.com/galasa-dev/simplatform/blob/main/galasa-simbank-tests/dev.galasa.simbank.tests/src/main/java/dev/galasa/simbank/tests/BatchAccountsOpenTest.java){target="_blank"} in GitHub.

 When you installed Galasa, some of the configuration information set in the `overrides.properties` file is specific to the z/OSMF and z/OS Batch Managers.
 Confirm that the file - it's located in your `.galasa` folder - contains, in its entirety: